Our journey to discover that Performance Appraisal systems, which usually end up with employees competing against each other, are destructive.

 Former Microsoft employee (just1guy)

 “I worked at Microsoft in the DOS (not as glamorous as windows or office but fun) It always came down to who your manager was when it came to reviews.
-If you had a good relationship, always in her ear, always helping her look good you got a 4-4.5 ranking (out of 5) typically no one got a 5 unless you redesigned office or wrote the next gen code. … [In my review] I averaged a 4.25 or something it was not because I was the smartest guy in the room but it was because I had an incredibly strong relationship with my manager and helped him manage up and showcase his talents as a leader.”
+If you had a good relationship, always in her ear, always helping her look good you got a 4-4.5 ranking (out of 5) typically no one got a 5 unless you redesigned office or wrote the next gen code. … I averaged a 4.25 or something it was not because I was the smartest guy in the room but it was because I had an incredibly strong relationship with my manager and helped him manage up and showcase his talents as a leader.”

 Former Microsoft employee (SoccerMom)